Learning Objectives Self-Check

 The greenhouse effect is a universally accepted natural phenomenon, and carbon dioxide (CO2) is one of the primary greenhouse gases.
 Without it, life on earth would not be possible.
 The video below from NASA does the best job of succinctly explaining the greenhouse effect of any video I've found.
 It is not the most high-tech video out there, but don't let that distract you from the content.
 (For those of you who have been around long enough to remember a teacher popping a tape into a VCR player connected to one of those big CRT televisions, this may spark some memories.)

-Please also note that methane is considered approximately 30 times as powerful as carbon dioxide in terms of causing increased warming (over a 100 year period).
+Note that methane is considered approximately 30 times as powerful as carbon dioxide in terms of causing increased warming (over a 100 year period).
 Methane is the primary component of natural gas and is what gives natural gas its energy.
 If natural gas is burned, it releases about half as much CO2 as if you burn an equivalent amount of coal.
 But if natural gas leaks or is otherwise emitted, it is about 30 times more potent than carbon dioxide.
-Despite this, carbon dioxide reduction is the focus of the greenhouse gas emissions reductions because it is far and away the biggest contributor to anthropogenic greenhouse gas emissions.
+Despite this, carbon dioxide reduction is the main focus because it is far and away the biggest contributor to anthropogenic greenhouse gas emissions impact.

 Fact 2: Carbon Dioxide Levels are Increasing Due to Human Activity